Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Classical and quantum thermalization

 \subsection{\textbf{Quantum Conundrums}}

-Similar issues persist in quantum theory and arguments used towards a resolution of the QTP.
+The issues discussed in the previous section continue to persist in quantum theory and shape arguments used towards a resolution of the quantum thermalization problem (QTP) in isolated systems.
+In contrast to the classical case, a quantum pure state need not be restricted to a single energy shell and may instead be a superposition of many energy eigenstates.
+Indeed, quantum dynamics conserves the energy expectation value as well as the weights associated with each energy eigenspace, necessitating more stringent restrictions on `viable' initial states, as discussed below.
+Further, quantum measurements, although irreversible, adhere to Born's rule and preserve the memory of the initial conditions, thus cannot realize a thermal equilibrium state (see also Sec.~\ref{Sec4:SUI} and Appendix.~\ref{App.1}).

 Early works by von Neumann extending the notion of ergodicity and typicality to the quantum case, already observed the requirement of restricting the space of observables (allowing only macroscopic observables which commute) and the state space, in addition to other requirements such as no resonances ~\cite{Neumann1929_QT,vonNeumann2010_QT,Goldstein2010_QT}.
 Consequent works by the Austin-Brussels group, although motivated by similar goals as this article---to universally account for irreversibility---focused on particular systems and observables, employing a strict ensemble worldview and abandoning any treatment of single systems~\cite{Prigogine1980,PRIGOGINE1999_AB1,Misra1988,LOCKHART198647,BISHOP20041_AB0}.

-The Zubarev school also attempted to explain quantum equilibration by instead focusing on non-standard modifications of the master equations~\cite{Morozov1998_Zubarev_AB2}, however it is now well known that non-standard, especially non-linear modifications of the master equations may result in non-positivity and superluminal signalling~\cite{Gisin:1989sx,Bassi2015,aritroFTL,aritroPhD}.
-Other approaches employ the quantum Boltzmann equations which focus on neglecting correlations (like the classical Boltzmann approach) and approximating the analogous quantum collision terms in the master equations~\cite{VACCHINI200971,Eu1998_AB5}.
-Note that both approaches employ epistemic restrictions on the space of observables and neglect single systems.
+The Zubarev school also attempted to explain quantum equilibration by instead focusing on non-standard modifications of ensemble dynamics and the master equations~\cite{Morozov1998_Zubarev_AB2}, however it is now well known that non-standard, especially non-linear modifications of the master equations may result in non-positivity and superluminal signalling~\cite{Gisin:1989sx,Bassi2015,aritroFTL,aritroPhD}.
+Other standard approaches employ the quantum Boltzmann equations which focus on neglecting correlations (like the classical Boltzmann approach) and approximating the analogous quantum collision terms in the master equations~\cite{VACCHINI200971,Eu1998_AB5,Bonitz2016QuantumKineticTheory}.
+Note that these approaches employ epistemic restrictions on the space of observables and neglect single systems, a common caveat.